 Reference a specific reason their profile caught your eye.
 You might cite their current job duties or previous experience that’s relevant to the role you’re looking to fill.

 Reference connections you have in common or other candidates you’ve successfully placed from their company.
 If you have a mutual connection, this is a huge leg up, and even better if you can enlist that shared connection to make the introduction for you.

 Reference information that you learned outside of LinkedIn.
 For example, you might comment on a recent blog they wrote for their company website or cite an article that featured their work.
 All of this shows you’ve done your homework and are connecting for a legitimate reason, not just to add one more resume to your stack.

-As a recruiter or staffing professional, this where your personal account will come in handy.
+As a recruiter or staffing professional, this is where your personal account will come in handy.
 While a company page has many benefits, you’re currently limited to posting on your own company’s page when using a company profile.
-With your personal LinkedIn account, you can interact in groups and connect directly with other users.
+Your personal LinkedIn account lets you interact in groups and connect directly with other users.
 Group participation pays off; you’re 21% more likely to get a response from a candidate when you send an InMail to someone who shares a group with you.

 To use groups for LinkedIn sourcing, approach it in an organic way.
-Join groups that are a natural fit, like those dedicated to job searching, networking and continuing education within your industry.
-You might join groups specific to your city, like this one for marketers in New York City or this one for young professionals in Chicago.
-You can also look for groups dedicated to the specific role you’re looking to fill, like this one for network engineers or this one for CPAs.
+Join groups that are a natural fit, like those dedicated to job searching, networking, and continuing education within your industry.
+You might join groups specific to your city, like one for marketers in New York City.
+You can also look for groups dedicated to the specific role you’re looking to fill, like one for network engineers or CPAs.